 How to Make Vegan Tzatziki

-Making this couldn't be any easier.
+Making a dairy-free tzatziki couldn't be any easier.
 See the recipe card for more details about the recipe.

-- Dip warm, fluffy pita bread or pita chips straight into this delicious Greek sauce.
+- Dip warm, fluffy pita bread or chips into this delicious Greek vegan sauce.

-- Pair tzatziki with a vegan falafel wrap for a truly Mediterranean feast.
+- Pair tzatziki with Vegan Falafel Wrap for a truly Mediterranean feast.

 - Smother a hot baked potato with tzatziki for a unique twist.